asea-aranion/commit-reminder/README.md

 ## Setup

-1. Install and enable Commit Reminder
+1. Install and enable Commitiquette
 2. Set reminder thresholds with the `Change Global Default Threshold` and `Change Workspace Threshold` commands
 3. Enable autochecking with any of the following:
 	- `Start Auto Change Checking` command